How to read a weather map

 If you can read and interpret isobars on a weather map, you can get an overall idea of the meteorological conditions anywhere on Earth.

-Pressure systems are differences in air pressure - peaks and lulls - within two different Earth atmosphere areas.
+Pressure systems are differences in air pressure - peaks and lulls - within two different areas of Earth's atmosphere.

 If our planet were perfectly flat and waterless or 100 covered by water, the barometric pressure would be even all around the world.